-"preventive maintenance," "ppe," and "car parts" aren't the only skills we found line operators list on their resumes.
+"preventative maintenance," "ppe," and "basic math" aren't the only skills we found line operators list on their resumes.
 In fact, there's a whole list of line operator responsibilities that we found, including:

 Those line operators who do attend college, typically earn either a business degree or a general studies degree.
 Less commonly earned degrees for line operators include a criminal justice degree or a electrical engineering degree.

-Some other companies you might be interested in as a line operator include ManpowerGroup, Kelly Services, and FedEx.
+Some other companies you might be interested in as a line operator include ManpowerGroup, Metro Chrysler Centre, and Kelly Services.
 These three companies were found to hire the most line operators from the top 100 U.S. educational institutions.